This story mentions physical and sexual abuse, forcible detransitioning of a trans person, death, and suicidal ideation.

 queerbeat reached out to Tamoghno’s mother via her Facebook profile, which was active at the time of writing this report.
 She did not respond to our requests for an interview.
 We also tried contacting Arundhati Hari Das, a relative of Tamoghno’s whose name was listed in the morgue’s official records as having signed off on the release of Tamoghno’s body.
 Arundhati did not answer our phone calls or respond to our WhatsApp messages.

-The opacity of the official investigation into Tamoghno’s demise, coupled with the allegations of her family’s indifference, highlights a troubling reality: the systemic neglect of transgender people, in their deaths, as in their lives.
+The opacity of the police’s official investigation into Tamoghno’s demise, coupled with the allegations of her family’s indifference, highlights a troubling reality: the systemic neglect of transgender people, in their deaths, as in their lives.

 “We even showed the hospital staff Tamoghno’s photos,” Aritra said.
 Tamoghno’s Instagram profile clearly stated her identity as a ‘transwoman’ and was replete with photos of her in saris.
 But, the hospital refused to correct Tamoghno’s gender in their records.